Can Dogs Eat Black Eyed Peas? Health Benefits and Risks

 1. Cook Carefully

 Make sure to simmer black-eyed peas until they are thoroughly tender and mashable.
-Properly cooking them can reduce the chance of your dog having stomach problems or choking dangers.
-Legumes that aren’t fully cooked might be challenging for dogs to digest and can result in pain or gastrointestinal obstructions.
+Properly cooking them can reduce your dog’s chance of having stomach problems or choking dangers.
+Raw legumes might be challenging for dogs to digest and can result in pain or gastrointestinal obstructions.

 2. Prepare Plain